Your Commitment to the Breast Cancer Fund

 Experience is optional—no mountaineering experience is necessary to join Climb Against the Odds.
 However, the physical challenge is significant and should not be taken lightly.
 While Mt.
 Shasta is a beginner’s mountaineering peak with permanent snow, and is one of the few places in the United States where you can learn basic mountaineering at moderately high altitude, participants must commit to significant long-term aerobic, anaerobic, strength and flexibility training.

-To prepare adequately, you must make training a priority and we support your training program.
+To prepare adequately, you must make training a priority.
 We recommend beginning a moderate training program many months before departure, and then building up to a very strenuous level.
 High altitude climbing is very different from running or rock climbing, and you need to condition your body properly for it.

 A one-day beginners’ mountaineering course, at climber’s expense ($100-150), is also required before climbing (many climbers choose to take this course offered by Shasta Mountain Guides the Saturday before climb week).
 In this course, professional mountain guides will teach you use of your ice axe and crampons, step kicking, step cutting, pace setting, zigzagging up low-angled snow slopes, extensive self-arrest practice in all forms, and climb practice while roped together in small teams.

 Climb Against the Odds 2017 team members will be required to raise a minimum of $6,000 in donations for the Breast Cancer Fund.
 The Breast Cancer Fund supports your fundraising efforts every step of the way.
 To help you with your fundraising, the Breast Cancer Fund will offer webinars on fundraising tips, tools, and tactics, as well as educational material on the ecology of Breast Cancer.